 The Lafayette, Ind., native started 127 of 128 games at Bowling Green, starting in every contest of her career except the first one.
 Honegger finished her college career as the school's record holder in 3-point field goals made (216) and blocked shots (188).
 She is the only player in NCAA Divison I women's basketball history to hold both of those school career records at the same time.

 She finished her collegiate career ranked fifth all-time at Bowling Green in scoring (1,522 points), fourth in rebounding (903), sixth in career steals (202) and tied for sixth in field goals made (556).
 Honegger was twice named second team All-MAC, was a two-time MAC All-Tournament Team selection and also earned Academic All-MAC distinction.
 Away from the court, Honegger was also member of BGSU's track and field team, where she was a conference champion in the discus in 2004.

-Prior to her stop at Bowling Green, Honegger was a four-year letterwinner at Lafayette Jefferson High School, where she was an all-state first team selection by both the Associated Press and the Indiana Coaches of Girls Sport Association.
+Prior to her time at Bowling Green, Honegger was a four-year letterwinner at Lafayette Jefferson High School, where she was an all-state first team selection by both the Associated Press and the Indiana Coaches of Girls Sport Association.
 She earned an Indiana All Star nod after leading the Bronchos to a 17-5 record as a senior while averaging a double-double with 24.4 points and 12.
 8 rebounds.